How to Ace Your Next Test

 If you’d like personalized support for your child to develop an ongoing study routine, our executive functioning coaches can help!
 Contact us or reach out to your director to set up a strategy session.

-This post, written by Private Prep Director of Executive Functioning Jenna Prada, was originally published on SmartKids, a hub dedicated to supporting the parents of children with learning disabilities.
+This post, written by a Private Prep author, was originally published on SmartKids, a hub dedicated to supporting the parents of children with learning disabilities.

 Caroline Hertz